 It is important to be level-headed when asking for a pay rise and this article delivers a great guideline of what and what not to do when chasing after the salary you wish for.

-Zero Surplus is a leading sales & supply chain recruitment company for the Cambridge and East Anglia region, we work with leading companies across Bedford, Ipswich, Norwich, Chelmsford, Colchester as well as wider Cambridgeshire, Norfolk and Suffolk.
+Zero Surplus is a leading sales & business development recruitment company for the Cambridge and East Anglia region, we work with leading companies across Bedford, Ipswich, Norwich, Chelmsford, Colchester as well as wider Cambridgeshire, Norfolk and Suffolk.
 If you would like any one to one advice on how to address asking for a pay rise from your employer or guidance on whether your current salary is at a fair level then please get in touch.